Back to Wood Floor Fitting

 Generally, moisture content or MC is a measure of the amount of water or water vapours within a given substance.
 In the flooring industry, it is the weight of the water contained in the wood compared to a sample of the same species dried at a specific temperature for a certain amount of time.

 Of course, every living tree contains moisture.
 It has pores and cells dedicated to the transportation of nutrients across the trunk.
 When you cut the tree, those juices remain there and need some time to evaporate naturally to make the material useful.
 However, time is money so the lumber mills use kilns to remove most of the moisture.
-The cellular structure of the wood still remains intact, though, and can still transport vapour.
+The cellular structure of the wood remains intact, though, and can still transport vapour.
 Most flooring products come with a moisture content between 6 to 9%.

 The water vapours always seek a balance with their surroundings.
 If the air has higher RH than the floor has MC, some of its humidity will be transferred to the wood.
 If the air is drier, it will absorb some of the vapours from the floor instead.
 Once the wood no longer gains nor loses water vapours it has achieved equilibrium moisture content (EMC).

-Controlling Moisture Prior To Installation
+Controlling Moisture before Installation

 Before fitting your new floor, you must also ensure that the subfloor has appropriate moisture levels.
 To determine this, you need a moisture meter.
 If the subfloor is timber, you should ideally take around 30 readings in the area and check if the results are consistent.
-2-3% moisture content is a good average.
+2-3% of moisture content is a good average.
 Even if you have a single higher reading, most of the time it should present an issue.
 The perfect amount of moisture on a timber subfloor is 12%.
 The less, the better.

 A concrete subfloor is usually a bit more troublesome because those typically have moisture problems.
 35-40% humidity is ideal but since this is rarely the case you’ll need an underlay with a moisture barrier or even better - a damp proof membrane (DPM).